 What about learning tunes by reading the music?

-We’ve attempted to provide “dots” and “chords” for the tunes as well as recordings, but be aware that these may/will not match the recordings exactly, although they probably match some version of the tune played somewhere at some time.
+We’ve attempted to provide “dots” for the tunes as well as recordings, but be aware that these may/will not match the recordings exactly, although they probably match some version of the tune played somewhere at some time.
 When there is a conflict between the dots, and what you hear, go with what you hear.
 If in doubt, slow the tune down and listen!

 When you’re in a session, the tunes change fast, and frequently 4 or 5 tunes are played in a row.
 It’s almost impossible to find the name of the tune and turn to the right page in your music when the next tune starts.
 Also, when you learn tunes by reading, the triggers to remember the tunes are the notes on the page.
 When you learn tunes by ear, the triggers are hearing the first few notes.
 That’s what happens in session playing, you hear the first few notes and you recall the tune.

 Playing by ear is hard at first, especially for people who have become proficient at playing by reading music.
 It gets much easier with practice, and it is a skill worth learning.

 Accompanists and rhythm players

 All of the advice above applies to guitar, bouzouki and other non-melody players and percussionists.
 You need to hear the tunes in your head - listen to the tune until you can hum or lilt it!
 Use the slow down options and play along with the tunes until you’re happy that what you’re playing fits.
 There are many chord choices for the tunes, and often what is suggested in written music is only one of a number of choices.
 When more than one accompanist is in a session it is important to listen to each other and coordinate the chord choices.